Taylor Swift Reveals How She and Joe Alwyn Have Dealt With "Weird Rumors" Throughout Their 6-Year Romance - E! Online

 When it comes to the media frenzy around Taylor Swift and Joe Alwyn's relationship, the couple can't seem to shake it off.

-The singer recently shared how their decision to tune out the noise and shield their love from public scrutiny inspired the first track on her upcoming album Midnights.
+The singer recently shared how tuning out the noise and shielding love from public scrutiny inspired the first track on her upcoming album Midnights.
 As Taylor explained in an Oct.
 7 video, the song is called "Lavender Haze."

 "I happened upon the phrase lavender haze when I was watching Mad Men," she noted.
 "And I looked it up—because I thought it sounded cool—and it turns out that it's a common phrase used in the ‘50s where they would just describe being in love.
 Like, if you were in the lavender haze, then that meant you were in that all-encompassing love glow.
 And I thought that was really beautiful."